-Progress on high priority initiatives under medium-term business plan
+Progress on high priority initiatives under medium-term business plan (as of 1H FY02/19)

 Under its medium-term business plan, the impact of personnel shortages is becoming increasingly evident and the introduction of labor-saving measures (to increase efficiency and create a high-margin business model) is becoming an increasingly large and pressing problem.
 As the biggest challenge for Aeon Delight in FY02/19 and subsequent years will be overcoming manpower shortages, it is essential that the Facilities Management business move to a business model that requires either fewer workers or full automation as soon as possible.